Buy now, pay later plans

 Many companies offer buy now, pay later (BNPL) plans for the purchase of products and services.
 With this plan, you’re financing your purchase with credit.

-You purchase something you need without having to pay for it in full right away.
-You spread the payment over time to fit your budget.
+You may purchase something you need without having to pay for it in full right away.
+You spread the payments over time to fit your budget.

 - installment payment plans